PrefectHQ/prefect/docs/orchestration/server/deploy-local.md

 ### Virtual Machine

-If you are running prefect server on a virtual machine, you may need to configure the UI Endpoint Setting (aka `apollo_url`) just like you would in a server deploy.
+If you are running prefect server on a virtual machine (VM), you may need to configure the UI Endpoint Setting (`apollo_url`) just like you would in a server deploy.

 For example, if you access the UI at `http://IP_OF_VIRTUAL_MACHINE:8080`,